Skip to Content

 If that occurs, this will more than likely become a boon for the defense as the low post player’s scoring options near the basket would probably be limited at best or non-existent at worst.

-What is the difference between the low post and the high post
+What is the general difference between the low post and high post?

-The most notable difference is that the low post is near the exterior of the paint slightly above the basket while the high post is the general area that surrounds one edge of the free throw line (i.e. the high post elbow) to the other edge.
+In terms of general differences between the low post area and high post area; the low post is near the exterior of the lane slightly above the basket while the high post is the general area that surrounds one edge of the free throw line to the other edge, which is also known as the high post elbow.

-What is a simple explanation of feeding the low post
+What is general information on feeding the low post?

 Feeding the low post, also referred to as a post entry pass, consists of basketball offensive action in which a perimeter player in possession of the ball throws it to a low post player for potential scoring opportunities near the basket.